fvoltess/Letterboxd-Billboard-Sync/README.md

   A configuration toggle allows running the script in headless mode, suitable for server environments or background automation.

 - **Logging:**
-  Configurable logging gives detailed debug output or quiet mode depending on your setting.
+  Configurable logging gives detailed debug output or quiet mode depending on the setting.

 ---